JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

 A list of builds that were [triggered](configuring-build-triggers.md) and are waiting to be started.
 TeamCity will distribute them to [compatible](agent-requirements.md) build agents as soon as the agents become idle.
-A queued build is assigned to an agent at the moment when it is started on the agent; no pre\-assignment is made while the build is waiting in the build queue.
+A queued build is assigned to an agent at the moment when it is started on the agent; no preassignment is made while the build is waiting in the build queue.

 </td></tr><tr>